 The statement of activities reflects the cost of operation and the charges for services and receipt of grants offsetting those services.
-The following detail reflects the total cost of services supported by operating revenues and property taxes, as well as other general revenues, resulting in the overall change in net assets for the fiscal years 2020 and 2019.
+The following detail reflects the total cost of services supported by operating revenues and property taxes, as well as other general revenues, resulting in the overall change in net position for the fiscal years 2021 and 2020.